Three Framed Art Works

 Meanwhile, my wife relaxed on the gorgeous beaches, and we were graciously hosted by the artist who is also an amazing chef!

-Over 4 days, each artwork was carefully inspected and disassembled.
+Over four days, each artwork was carefully inspected and disassembled.
 Old foam core and cardboard that was not acid-free and a plywood backing were replaced with new museum-quality materials.
 Wooden backings were re-glued at all of their joints.
 Then the artwork was closely inspected to remove any dust or other extraneous material that found their way between the artwork and its protective glass over the many years that these works have been on display in the homes of their owners.
 How dust and microscopic-sized bugs get into framed art is a mystery to me.

-Then I attached the artwork to new foam core backing with special Japanese paper hinges and extra custom-made holders that further secure these unusually heavy collages without being seen.
+Then I attached the artwork to new foam core backing with special Japanese rice paper hinges and extra custom-made holders that further secure these unusually heavy collages without being seen.

 Two of these works are in fine condition.
 One caused me a brief moment of art conservation horror!
 Instead of non-acid-free foam core or cardboard which is concerning enough, this piece was backed by a thin sheet of plywood.
 The resins from the wood and the glue used to laminate plywood can damage paper worse than just about anything else!
 Consequently, over time the outer edges of the artwork have yellowed but not too badly.
 Replacing this ply with acid-free foam core will delay any further yellowing.